Self-Taught vs. Bass Lessons: Honest Trade-offs

 • You are an intermediate player on another instrument adding bass as a second voice.
 Much of the musicianship transfers.

 • You are in a short-term no-teachers situation.
-Travel, schedule, a temporary season of life — carry on and revisit later.
+Travel, schedule, a temporary season of life, carry on now and revisit lessons later.

 When lessons are the right call